-The following three international conventions set the obligations and guidance for providing a search and rescue service for international shipping and aircraft:
+The following three international conventions set the obligations and guidance for providing a SAR service for international shipping and aircraft:

-- International Convention for the Safety of Life at Sea, 1974 (SOLAS) (the Safety Convention)
+- International Convention for the Safety of Life at Sea 1974

-- International Convention on Maritime Search and Rescue, 1979 (the SAR Convention).
+- International Convention on Maritime Search and Rescue 1979

-Both the International Maritime Organisation (IMO) and the International Civil Aviation Organisation (ICAO) sponsor global search and rescue plans, allocating search and rescue regions (SRRs) to nations.
+The International Maritime Organisation (IMO) and the International Civil Aviation Organisation (ICAO) sponsor global SAR plans, allocating SAR regions to nations.

-A SAR Authority is responsible for the coordination of SAR during a maritime or aviation distress situation in their allocated SRR.
+A SAR authority is responsible for the coordination of SAR during a maritime or aviation distress situation in their allocated SAR region.

-Australia is responsible for setting its national policies and procedures in line with these international conventions to ensure we can provide an effective search and rescue service to anyone in distress, no matter where they are in the Australian search and rescue region.
+Australia is responsible for setting its national policies and procedures in line with these international conventions to ensure we can provide an effective SAR service to anyone in distress, no matter where they are in the Australian SAR region.